4paradigm/OpenMLDB/python/openmldb_tool/README.md

 optional arguments:
   -h, --help   show this help message and exit --helpfull   show full help message and exit
   --diff       check if all endpoints in conf are in cluster.
-If set, need to set `--conf_file`
+If set, need to set `-f,--conf_file`
 ```

 Use `show components` to show servers(no apiserver now).

+--conn:
+- ping all servers, brpc /health to check ok，and
+- online servers version and cost time, we can get from brpc http://<endpoint>/version. (ns,tablet, apiserver set_version in brpc server)

 TODO:
-- ping all servers, brpc /health to check ok
-- online servers version, we can get from brpc http://<endpoint>/version. (ns,tablet, apiserver set_version in brpc server)
 - brpc /flags to get all gflags(including openmldb), `--enable_flags_service=true` required

 ## Inspect

+`inspect` for full report, no offline diag now.

-Use `show table status like '%';` in all dbs, even the hidden db(system db).
+inspect online: Use `show table status like '%';` in all dbs, even the hidden db(system db).

-If you found some online tables are not behaving properly, do inspect online.
+inspect offline: failed jobs, no more info.
+TODO: check register table?

+inspect job: full support of offline job, select jobs, parse job log

 ## Test